avierstr/amplicon_sorter/README.md

 - Check for bug: there is sometimes an error in the percentage of reads assigned per group (sometimes > 100%).
 This has no effect on the sorting or consensus made, only on the information how many reads are assigned.

 ### Release notes:
+2021/09/11:
+- speed and memory improvement when sorting the compared reads for best matches
+- added option `--similar_consensus`
+- added option `--all`
+- save all parameters in results.txt to know afterwards with which parameters a run is performed.

 2021/08/08:
 - speed improvement by changing allowed difference in length from 1.1 to 1.05 (less comparisons to be done) and 1.08 for comparison of consensus sequences
 - change default of `--similar_species_groups` from 0.92 to 0.93